elastisys/scale.cloudpool/README.md

     - ``image``: The name of the machine image used to boot new servers.

-    - ``keyPair``: The name of the key pair to use for new machine instances.
+    - ``keyPair``: The name of the key pair to use for new machines.

-    - ``securityGroups``: The security group(s) to use for new machine instances.
+    - ``securityGroups``: The security group(s) to use for new machines.

-    - ``bootScript``: The script to run after first boot of a new instance.
+    - ``bootScript``: The script to run after first boot of a new machine.

   - ``scaleInConfig``: Describes how to decommission servers (on scale-in).

-    - ``victimSelectionPolicy``: Policy for selecting which spot instance to terminate.
+    - ``victimSelectionPolicy``: Policy for selecting which machine to terminate.
 Allowed values: ``NEWEST_INSTANCE``, ``OLDEST_INSTANCE``, ``CLOSEST_TO_INSTANCE_HOUR``.

-    - ``instanceHourMargin``: How many seconds prior to the next instance hour an acquired machine instance should be scheduled for termination.
+    - ``instanceHourMargin``: How many seconds prior to the next instance hour an acquired machine should be scheduled for termination.
 This should be set to a conservative and safe value to prevent the machine from being billed for an additional hour.
 A value of zero is used to specify immediate termination when a scale-down is ordered.